-On October 15th, 2013, the Federal Communications Commission will open an application window for thousands of low power FM radio frequencies (LPFM) across the United States and roughly 2,800 nonprofits applied.
+In late 2013, the Federal Communications Commission opened an application window for thousands of low power FM radio frequencies (LPFM) across the United States and roughly 2,800 nonprofits applied.
 This window was a once-in-a-lifetime opportunity to shift our media landscape on both a local and national level.
 With their minimal operating costs and neighborhood-oriented broadcast range, LPFMs can quickly become local multi-platform cultural hubs, provide hands-on media training, and help reinforce the fact that our airwaves are designed to serve the public good.

 THE BROWN PAPER TICKETS "MAKE RADIO CHALLENGE"